 In 1992, all the material collected by the Canadian Women's Movement Archives was donated to the Archives and Special Collections of the University of Ottawa and can now be found under the Canadian Women's Movement Archives Collection (10-001) as part of our Women's Archives collection.

 These guides index approximately 2,000 women’s groups and events that are documented in the Canadian Women’s Movement Archives Collection (10-001).
 They also cross-reference other fonds relating to each particular theme.

 When an archival fonds has been processed and described, a detailed finding aid is created which provides specific information on the documents and the context.
-A number of our finding aids are now available in our online database but pdf versions are available below *please note that some of the numbers in the pdf finding aids are out of date.
+A number of our finding aids are now available in our online database AtoM.
+Please click on the link or on the image on the top right hand to access our finding aids.

 Some archival fonds and collections are not yet fully described.
 In these cases, a preliminary inventory in PDF is available and provides a general overview of the content.